 REMOVAL - The side grille screens are easily removed by sliding them up out of their housings (fig. 8.17).
-The top screen is held in place by two bolts (fig. 8.17) and may also be removed for cleaning.
+The top screen (fig. 8.17) and may also be removed for cleaning.

 CLEANING - Compressed air will dislodge most large trash or loose dirt after the screens have been removed.
 Blow out the screens away from the machine.
 Water from a pressurized hose may also be used, or if necessary the screens may be soaked in soapy water and scrubbed with a brush.